arpitcse23/arpitcse23/README.md

-# 👋 Hi, I’m Arpit — a Computer Science student and Full-Stack Web Developer.
+# 👋 Hi, I’m Arpit — a Full-Stack Developer and ML Enthusiast.

 I’m passionate about Artificial Intelligence and Machine Learning, with a special interest in their applications in finance.
 I enjoy building scalable applications and experimenting with new technologies that solve real-world problems.